stalyatech/upython-docs/library/sty.CAN.rst

 CAN implements the standard CAN communications protocol.
 At the physical level it consists of 2 lines: RX and TX.
-Note that to connect the pyboard to a CAN bus you must use a CAN transceiver to convert the CAN logic signals from the pyboard to the correct voltage levels on the bus.
+Note that to connect the simpleRTK to a CAN bus you must use a CAN transceiver to convert the CAN logic signals from the simpleRTK to the correct voltage levels on the bus.

 Example usage (works without anything connected)::